 Pharmaceuticals: See the Medication page.

-Phones: Both land-line and cell phone equipment are accepted at Kane County Recycling Centers.
+Phones: See Cell Phones above for info about refurbishment and donating a phone in working condition.
+Both land-line and cell phone equipment are accepted at Kane County Recycling Centers.

 Phone books: These can be recycled in single-stream recycling containers and dumpsters or brought to Kane County Recycling Centers.
 To opt out of receiving phone books, see our